oooseun/ZuluBackend/README.md

 Disclaimer
 ==========

-I’m not a programmer, so some of the code may be a little redundant or inefficient.
+I’m don't program for a living, so some of the code may be a little redundant or inefficient.

 Hardware
 ========